Below you will find a summary of some of the highlights, interesting facts and history about this very unique event.

 How it got started – There is an interesting story about how the event got started, including the first meeting in a Shadyside garage in 1982.
 Several dozen volunteers who attended the first meeting are still with the Grand Prix today.
 The first event in 1983 was a 1-day race held on Labor Day weekend…the Grand Prix has now grown to a 10-day festival spanning two counties and 9 separate events.
 History

 One of a Kind – The PVGP is the nation’s only vintage race staged on public roads.
-Reminiscent of this country’s first sports car racing in the 1950’s, 2.33 miles of Pittsburgh city streets in Schenley Park are closed over the July 16/17 weekend where approximately 150 vintage cars are raced on two lane roads and bridges with stone walls, curbs and telephone poles.
+Reminiscent of this country’s first sports car racing in the 1950’s, 2.33 miles of Pittsburgh city streets in Schenley Park are closed over the July weekend where approximately 150 vintage cars are raced on two lane roads and bridges with stone walls, curbs and telephone poles.
 With an average value of $50,000 per race car, that equates to nearly $10 million on the track!
 Many unusual and rare cars are raced.
-No garage queens here.
-See a list of the Entries from 2015

 Poster – Each year the Grand Prix’s poster, which most always features the Marque of the Year, becomes the visual signature for the event and is featured on billboards, the race program cover, event merchandise and in event advertising.
 The process of choosing an annual artist and original work of art is a fascinating story in itself and over the years we have collected an impressive gallery that any car enthusiast or art collector would be excited about.
-This year, artist Tavis Coburn has created a masterpiece that will go down as one of our best ever.
-Details
+Guy Allen will be creating our 2018 poster.

-Jaguar Honored as Marque of the Year – Each year the Pittsburgh Vintage Grand Prix selects a marque, or car manufacturer, to honor.
-In 2016 all models of the Jaguar will be recognized as the marque.
-They will be visible at all PVGP Race Week events including a huge party on race weekend at Schenley Park on July 16/17.
-Details
+BMW – 2018 Marque of the Year – Each year the Pittsburgh Vintage Grand Prix selects a marque, or car manufacturer, to honor.
+In 2018 all models of the BMW will be recognized with a focus on the iconic BMW 2002.
+BMWs will be visible at all PVGP Race Week events including a huge party on race weekend at Schenley Park.

-Spotlight on Mazda Miata – The PVGP is shining the light on the Mazda Miata as the 2016 Spotlight Car.
+Spotlight on Subaru – The PVGP is shining the light on the Subaru as the 2018 Spotlight Car.
 The Spotlight designation is given to a car that is featured and will be represented in mass attendance at the International Car Show at Schenley Park.
-Mazda, and in particular, the Miata, are well represented by owners and car clubs.
-Details

 Legends of Schenley Park – The success and longevity of our event depend heavily on the participation of our racers.
 To acknowledge those drivers we have created the “Legends of Schenley Park” that honors racers that have competed with us for 15 or more years.
-Forty Nine (49) racers currently qualify and another 10 qualify to be inducted this year.
+51 racers currently qualify and another 6 qualify to be inducted in 2018.
 The ceremony will take place Saturday night after the races in Schenley.
 Details and List of Legends

 Course Set-up – A public golf course and a 2.33 mile stretch of public streets of Schenley Park is transformed in just a few days, by volunteers, to a stage over 2,000 show cars and a race course with 22 death-defying turns for about 150 vintage race cars.
 In the construction of the temporary track, 243 tons of concrete Jersey barriers, 2 miles of snow fence with 1,300 fence posts, 1,700 hay bales and 4,000 zip-ties are used.
 This is a feat nothing short of spectacular.
 Map

-13th Year of PVGP Historics at Pitt Race – In 2004 the PVGP introduced a second weekend of racing at Pittsburgh International Race Complex in nearby Beaver Falls, PA.
+15th Year of PVGP Historics at Pitt Race – In 2004 the PVGP introduced a second weekend of racing at Pittsburgh International Race Complex in nearby Beaver Falls, PA.
 This venue allows fans to see American muscle cars and big-bore racers that are too big and fast for Schenley Park’s tight road circuit.
 It’s a loud and exciting start to a weeklong celebration of the automobile.
-This year our Historics Race has been expanded an additional day to three full days of racing on July 8 through 10 with a Test & Tune day on Thursday, July 7.
-Last year the PVGP was the first official race on the new 1.2 mile South Track extension and when combined with the North Track it encompasses 2.6 thunderous miles of heart-pounding racing.
-Details

 Ambassadors – To help put a face on the race’s charities, five unique and deserving individuals from each charity are selected each year to serve as Ambassadors of the Grand Prix.
 Their presence at the events and stories help to define what each charity does and how the PVGP donations greatly impact the charities.
 Ambassadors